hpssjellis/arduino-includes-to-photon-template/pins.md

 I2C communication can be identified from Arduino code by the  include Wire.h which can be commented out on the Photon.

-(Very important to research if a  4.7K resistors need to be on these wires to protect the Photon from the 5V transmission voltage)
+(Very important to research if a  4.7K resistor is needed to be on these wires to protect the Photon from the 5V transmission voltage).
+Interesting if the board can be run using the Photon's 3.3V then the protective resistros may not be needed.

 Pin D1 connects to SCL